Abir835/DesignPattern/README.md

 # SyatemDesignPattern
-This if System Design Repo For Learning System Design Pattern
+This is System Design Repo For Learning System Design Pattern